"Possible faces" (c)

 Stages of Aeneas (2)

 Aeneas, a Trojan hero, represents people who need to flee from homeland and habitat because of war, oppression and danger of death.
 Aeneas initially seems to be one of the big losers in the Trojan epic.
-In the end, however, it is not Hektor, the intended Trojan heir to the throne, not Achilles, the virtually invincible hero who dies on the ramparts of the city, not Agamemnon, the scrupulous Greek army commander, who is murdered on his return home, who keep the best prospects.
-Aeneas flight with an old invalid father and a young son is a tragedy and a metamorphosis at the same time.
+In the end, however, it is not Hektor, the intended Trojan heir to the throne, not Achilles, the virtually invincible hero who dies on the ramparts of the city, not Agamemnon, the scrupless Greek army commander, who is murdered on his return home, who keep the best prospects.
+Aeneas' flight with an old invalid father and a young son is a tragedy and a metamorphosis at the same time.
 Aeneas symbolizes the last man, the last human, on an exodus to a new beginning.
 Nothing is eternal, everything is changing.
 Aeneas' son Askanios founded a new dynasty, while it lasted, of course: glory and decay.
 What is left when there is nothing left?
 It is an existential question.
 Maybe only the universe is eternal, we are certainly not, neither our beliefs, our culture, our possessions, not even our planet earth.

 Mixed techniques, 2022